Melechtna/noise-generator/README.md

 ## Known Issues (**Contributions welcome**)

- - **Numeric fields** (NumberField)

-On all platforms there are **focus quirks** (e.g., clicking a second time may deselect; behavior differs between mouse and touch).

-- **Android:** the settings screen doesn’t shift upwards when the keyboard appears.
+- **Android:** the settings screen doesn’t shift upwards when the keyboard appears properly.

-It’s minor but visible/nioticable when using the UI; fix PRs are welcome.
-The android one is more, I didn't look into it.
-The NumberField issue is one I simply cannot work out how to resolve.
-As such, there's also some optimizations possible in the code as well, as I am pretty sure there's a few variables that exist in attempts to fix this that probably shouldn't be there.

 - **Linux Icons**: At the moment I can't figure out how to make slint properly provide the applications APPID and Title so that desktops properly link back to the icon provided in the installer.